 - Quite understandably, the location has been used for salt mining for many centuries.
 Not surprisingly, the Native Americans also used it for that purpose long before European settlers arrived.

 - But in the 1830’s, private owners purchased the small island.
 The family that still owns it established a factory there in 1868.
 That’s due to the fact that the unique climate proved excellent for growing certain peppers.

 - Further, the company uses those same peppers, even today.
 These are used to produce its signature product, known as Tabasco sauce.
 Therefore, this tiny piece of land serves as the home of the well-known hot sauce.

 - Finally, as if its other natural assets weren’t enough, workers also discovered oil on Avery Island in 1942.

 Most notably, marvelous Avery Island does not ranks as particularly large in size.
 In fact, it measures about 3 mi (4.8 km) in length, and about 2.5 mi (4 km) in width.
 It therefore has a total area of roughly 7.5 sq mi (19.2 sq km).

-Much of the geography of the small island formed relatively flat, with the highest point at only 163 ft (50 m) above sea level.
-As if its other natural assets weren’t enough, workers also discovered oil on the island in 1942.
+In addition, the great majority of the geography of the small island formed relatively flat.
+To further illustrate this amazing fact, the highest point only measures 163 ft (50 m) above sea level.

 The owners also created a private sanctuary for numerous animals from around the world.
 As early as 1895, they formed a bird sanctuary for the endangered egret.
 Today, the island is home to an extensive population during their migration.